Skip to main content

 • Lock in your selections before work starts.
 Tiles, vanity, tapware, shower screen, toilet.
 Every selection made before demolition begins means no waiting mid-project.
 This is the single biggest cause of delays in residential renovation.

 • Account for surprises in older homes.
-Properties built before the 1980s on Sydney's North Shore (Mosman, Cremorne, Neutral Bay, Northbridge, Lane Cove, and surrounding suburbs) regularly reveal issues once walls come down: old galvanised plumbing, substandard waterproofing from previous renovations, or asbestos-containing materials.
+Properties built before the 1980s on Sydney’s North Shore regularly reveal issues once walls come down: old galvanised plumbing, substandard waterproofing from previous renovations, or asbestos-containing materials.
 Allow a contingency in your budget.

 • Don’t tile until the waterproofing certificate is in your hand.
 Full stop.